What's a lasting power of attorney and why do you need one?

 You can choose up to four attorneys if you wish, but most people appoint two along with a couple of backups.
 You can also choose different people to look after your health and finances, which can be helpful if you think these decisions are better-suited to particular people.

-What happens if you don't make a lasting power of attorney?
+What happens if you don't make one?

-If you have an accident or illness that means you can’t look after your affairs anymore, your next of kin can’t automatically make decisions for you unless you have a lasting power of attorney.
+If you have an accident or illness that means you can’t look after your affairs anymore, your next of kin can’t automatically make decisions for you unless you have an LPA.

-If your family wanted to act on your behalf without one, they’d need to apply to become a deputy, which is a long and expensive legal process that can cost over £800.
+If your family wanted to act on your behalf without one, they’d need to apply to become a deputy, which is a long and expensive legal process that can cost over £1000.

-What to include in a lasting power of attorney
+What to include in a lasting power of attorney?

-Your lasting power of attorney should include legal instructions about your health and finances, such as:
+Your LPA should include legal instructions about your health and finances, such as:

 My attorneys must not sell my home unless, in my doctor’s opinion, I can’t live independently anymore